Second-Hand Smoke Occupational Exposures

 Approximately 2%, or 418,000 workers, are exposed to SHS in the workplace.
 The largest number of exposed workers occurs in Ontario and Quebec (123,000 and 85,000 exposed, respectively); however, Newfoundland has the highest proportion of workers exposed (4%).
 The bulk of workplace exposure occurs in the trades, transport, and equipment operating occupation (235,000), followed by sales and service (44,000) and primary industry (36,000).
 However, the occupations with the highest proportion of workers exposed are trades, transport and equipment operating occupations (9%) and occupations in primary industry (6%).

-Workers exposed to second-hand smoke by industry in 2016
+Workers exposed to second-hand smoke by occupation in 2016

 Workers exposed to second-hand smoke by region in 2016